-- 5 terraces have been dated using optically stimulated luminescence (OSL) to reveal terrace ages of up to ~14 ka (Sinha et al., 2010).
-During the transition from the Late Pleistocene to the Holocene, an intensification of the ISM is observed in a number of proxy records (Goodbred and Kuehl, 2000; Fleitmann et al., 2003; Dixit et al., 2014), which is believed to have driven a period of intense fluvial incision across much of the Himalaya (Sinha et al., 2010; Dixit et al., 2014).
-Erosion of pre-Holocene sedimentary records during this period of intensified monsoon is proposed as one mechanism to explain the notable absence - 10 of older terraces (Pandey et al., 2014).
-Further changes in the intensity of the ISM during the Holocene have been inferred from marine sediments in the Bay of Bengal and Arabian Sea, and speleothems from Oman and China (Denniston et al., 2000; Goodbred and Kuehl, 2000; Gupta et al., 2005; Clift et al., 2008; Dixit et al., 2014).
-Limited terrestrial records from the Indian subcontinent (Dixit et al., 2014) suggest a period of intensified ISM during the early Holocene in response to changes in summer insolation forcing, which is consistent with terrace formation driven by enhanced fluvial incision during the early - 15 Holocene (Gupta et al., 2005; Srivastava et al., 2008; Sinha et al., 2010; Ray and Srivastava, 2010).
-Mean sediment flux to the lower Ganga Plains during the period 11-7 ka is estimated to have increased by over two fold (Goodbred and Kuehl, 2000; Sinha and Sarkar, 2009), which is in good agreement with stalagmite $\delta^{18}$ O profiles in Oman which indicate a rapid increase in ISM precipitation between ~10.6 and 9.2 ka (Fleitmann et al., 2007).
-Arabian Sea records further indicate an earlier period of monsoon intensification at ~13 ka, representing the major transition between the glacial and Holocene periods, although - smaller magnitude changes in climate are observed even earlier (Sirocko et al., 1993).
+over 2-fold (Goodbred and Kuehl, 2000; Sinha and Sarkar, 2009), which is in good agreement with stalagmite $\delta^{18}$ O profiles in Oman which indicate a rapid increase in ISM precipitation between $\sim 10.6$ and 9.2 ka (Fleitmann et al., 2007).
+Arabian Sea records further indicate an earlier period of monsoon intensification at $\sim$ 13 ka, representing the major transition between the glacial and Holocene periods, although smaller-magnitude changes in climate are observed even earlier (Sirocko et al., 1993).
 These phases of incision during the early Holocene are punctuated by minor depositional events that form sequences of fill terraces close to the mountain front.
-Slip on the underlying Himalayan Frontal Thrust (HFT) produces vertical displacement rates of 4 to 6.9 mm yr-1 and may result in terrace abandonment (Sinha et al., 2010).
-During the mid-Holocene, stalagmite records in Oman and Yemen suggest that the ISM has been gradually weakening since $\sim$ 7.6 ka in response to a progressive decrease in summer insolation (Fleitmann - et al., 2007).
-Evidence presented by Gupta et al. (2005) suggests that the ISM entered a more arid phase at ~5 ka, although a number of abrupt events punctuate the mid to late Holocene record.
-For example, speleothem evidence from caves in central Nepal has suggested that between 2300-1500 yr BP there was a significant drop in monsoon precipitation (Denniston et al., 2000; Fleitmann et al., 2007).
-In general however, the ISM appears to have been relatively stable over the last 1.5-2 ka.
+Slip on the underlying Himalayan Frontal Thrust (HFT) produces vertical displacement rates of 4 to $6.9 \,\mathrm{mm}\,\mathrm{yr}^{-1}$ and may result in terrace abandonment (Sinha et al., 2010).
+During the mid-Holocene, stalagmite records in Oman and Yemen suggest that the ISM has been gradually weakening since $\sim 7.6$ ka in response to a progressive decrease in summer insolation (Fleitmann et al., 2007).
+Evidence presented by Gupta et al. (2005) suggests that the ISM entered a more arid phase at $\sim 5$ ka, although a number of abrupt events punctuate the mid-Holocene to late Holocene record.
+For example, speleothem evidence from caves in central Nepal has suggested that between 2300 and 1500 years BP there was a significant drop in monsoon precipitation (Denniston et al., 2000; Fleitmann et al., 2007).
+In general, however, the ISM appears to have been relatively stable over the last 1.5-2 ka.